 – Jane Aaron, Classics Editor, on the Welsh Women’s Classics and Clasuron Honno.

 – On invisible women.
 The importance of recording women’s history and lives.
 Jasmine Donahaye, author of the The Greatest Need, the biography of Lily Tobias, one of Wales’s great women writers

 – Workshop: Submitting successfully to a publisher, with Honno Editor Caroline Oakley

 The day ended with a toast to Honno – with cake and a glass of something sparkling.

 • Honno took part in an International Women’s Day event with WEN Wales, at the Arts Centre, Aberystwyth.

-• The Vegetarian Tiger of Paradise by Crystal Jeans longlisted for the Polari Prize
+• The Vegetarian Tigers of Paradise by Crystal Jeans longlisted for the Polari Prize for a debut novel.

 • Not Thomas by Sara Gethin was shortlisted for the Guardian’s ‘Not The Booker’ Prize